Search Close Search

 Herman Berkman, PhD, believed in the mission and care model of the UMass Memorial Diabetes Center of Excellence.
 Through a generous gift from the late Dr. Berkman, UMass Memorial Health established the Herman G. Berkman Diabetes Clinical Innovation Fund to support innovative projects that may not be covered by traditional research or operational budgets, with the goal of accelerating patient-centered improvements in care.

-A new biannual cycle will provide increased opportunities for the academic community to engage with the Fund and bring forward promising innovations in diabetes care.
+A biannual cycle now provides increased opportunities for the academic community to engage with the Fund to establish promising new innovations in diabetes care.

-- Award decisions to be announced by December 15
+• Award decisions to be announced by the end of May

 Eligibility